James H. Maurer

-James Hudson Maurer (April 15, 1864 – March 16, 1944) was a prominent American trade unionist who twice ran for the office of Vice President of the United States on the ticket of the Socialist Party of America.
+James Hudson Maurer (April 15, 1864 – March 16, 1944) was a prominent American socialist politician and trade unionist who twice ran for the office of vice president of the United States on the ticket of the Socialist Party of America.
+He served three non-consecutive terms in the Pennsylvania House of Representatives between 1911 and 1919, and as President of the Pennsylvania Federation of Labor from 1912 to 1928.

 Biography

 Early years

-James H. Maurer was born in Reading, Pennsylvania, on April 15, 1864, and was one of three brothers.
+Maurer was born in Reading, Pennsylvania, on April 15, 1864, and was one of three brothers.
 His father, James D. Maurer, was a shoemaker who later served as a Police officer in Reading.
-Maurer first went to work at age 6 as a newsboy, becoming an assistant to a plumber at the age of 10, later becoming a full-fledged plumber.
-The Maurers were of Pennsylvania Dutch ethnic extraction and the family counted ancestors in America dating back nearly two centuries.
+Maurer first went to work at the age of 6 as a newsboy, becoming an assistant to a plumber at the age of 10, later becoming a full-fledged plumber.
+The Maurers were of Pennsylvania Dutch ethnic extraction and the family had ancestors in America dating back nearly two centuries.

 Socialist and labor politics

 Maurer joined the Knights of Labor labor union on his 16th birthday in April 1880.
 He was also active in the Single Tax movement associated with Henry George.
-In the early 1890s, he joined the People's Party, a populist political organization which attempted in particular to advance the cause of the nation's farmers.
-He was introduced to socialist ideas near the end of the decade, spending nearly a year to read Karl Marx's Capital before joining the Socialist Labor Party of America (SLP) in 1899.
-Maurer helped to organize Section Hamburg, Pennsylvania SLP in February of that year.
+In the early 1890s, he joined the People's Party, a populist political organization which attempted in particular to advance the cause of the country's farmers.
+He was introduced to socialist ideas near the end of the decade, taking nearly a year to read Karl Marx's Capital before joining the Socialist Labor Party of America (SLP) in 1899.
+Maurer helped to organize Section Hamburg, Pennsylvania SLP, in February of that year.

-From 1901 he was a member of the Plumbers and Steamfitters Union.
-Throughout his later life Maurer was strongly supportive of the American Federation of Labor and he came to strongly disapprove of the SLP's efforts to establish a competing socialist trade union to the AF of L, the Socialist Trade and Labor Alliance and left the SLP to join the Socialist Party of America (SPA) in 1901 over this issue.
-He ran for Governor of Pennsylvania on the Socialist Party ticket in 1906, garnering nearly 26,000 votes.
+From 1901, Maurer was a member of the Plumbers and Steamfitters Union.
+Throughout his later life, he was strongly supportive of the American Federation of Labor and he came to strongly disapprove of the SLP's efforts to establish a competing socialist trade union to the AF of L, the Socialist Trade and Labor Alliance, and left the SLP to join the Socialist Party of America (SPA) in 1901 over this issue.
+He ran for governor of Pennsylvania on the Socialist Party ticket in 1906, receiving nearly 26,000 votes.